blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 ### Problems encountered using password managers

 - Forgot/lost master password
+- No longer can access services from other devices
 - Lost database file
 - Difficulties when changing to a new computer/operating system
+- No problems encountered
+- Installation/setup problems

-### Reasons for / for not using cloud service
+### Reasons for / for not using password managers backed by cloud service

 #### For using
 - Easy of use
+- Good solution for accessing from multiple devices
 - Less likely to get lost
-- Not having to make personal backups
+- Not having to make personal backups, or manually sync across devices

 #### For not using
-- They're too expensive
+- Too expensive / not found a good free provider
-- Don't trust them
+- Lack of trust in them
-- Don't know of a good provider
+- Don't know of a reputably secure provider

 ### Most commonly used methods to backup keys